3ldh/Pacer_project/README.md

 # Pacer_project
-Platformer 2d - Unity - status : standby
+Prototype Platformer 2d - Unity

-Pacer is a project i've been working on with my cousin.
-It is currently on standby.
-Here is a prototype.
-Keep in mind that it is an early prototype and it contains a few bugs.
+### CAUTION : old and early prototype, mind the bugs !

 We recomend you use a controller to test it out.
 Press ESCAPE to congigure the inputs.